 Practices such as fortune-telling, dowsing, making charms, talismans, or spells to ward off danger or bad luck, incantations spoken while sowing crops or weaving cloth, and many other daily observances were condemned by the medieval Church which tried to suppress them.
 At the same time, heretical sects throughout the Middle Ages offered people an alternative to the Church more in keeping with their folk beliefs.

 Jewish scholars and merchants contributed to the religious make-up of medieval Europe as well as those who lived in rural areas who simply were not interested in embracing the new religion and, especially after the First Crusade, Christians and Muslims interacted to each other’s mutual benefit.
-As the medieval period progressed, the Church exerted more control over people’s thoughts and practices, rigidly controlling – or trying to – every aspect of an individual’s life until the rampant corruption of the institution brought on its fracture through the Protestant Reformation of the 16th century CE.
+As the medieval period progressed, the Church exerted more control over people’s thoughts and practices, rigidly controlling – or trying to – every aspect of an individual’s life until the rampant corruption of the institution, as well as its perceived failure to offer any meaningful response to the Black Death pandemic of 1347-1352 CE, brought on its fracture through the Protestant Reformation of the 16th century CE.

 Early Middle Ages & Pagan Christianity